hoangduytran/blender-manual/manual/files/custom_properties.rst

    :Distance: Measure of space between items.
    :Power: Work as a factor of time, measured in watts.
 This is used in Blender to measure light intensity.
    :Temperature: Intensity of heat present.
+   :Wavelength:
+      The distance between cycles of a wave measured in millimeters (mm), micrometers (µm), nanometers (nm), or picometers (pm).

    For float arrays: